-The examination is administered nationwide.
+The examination is administered throughout the US and Canada.
 If you are seeking licensing in Florida, Illinois, Nevada, Oklahoma, South Dakota, Texas, Tennessee, Vermont or Washington State, you MUST take the National Home Inspector Examination through those states' contracted test administrators.
 For more information, go to EBPHI's website at www.homeinspectionexam.org.